MicrosoftDocs/biztalk-docs/his/core/invoking-and-invokable-tps1.md

 -   How an invokable TP is matched to an invoking TP's request.

- For information about how to configure LUs to support TPs, see [Configuring TPs on Host Integration Server](../core/configuring-tps-on-host-integration-server1.md) and [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Help.
+ For information about how to configure LUs to support TPs, see [Configuring TPs on Host Integration Server](../core/configuring-tps-on-host-integration-server1.md) and Host Integration Server Help.

 ## InThis Section
  [Invoking TPs](../core/invoking-tps2.md)